couchbase/couchbase-lite-java-ce-root/README.md

 * local.properties files in this and both product directories
 * a LiteCore binary in `./common/lite-core/`

+## Using the Library

+If you minify (Proguard) an application that uses CouchbaseLite you will need to add a few rules to your Proguard configuration.
+The rules are listed [here](https://docs.couchbase.com/couchbase-lite/2.7/java-android.html#ruleset)

 ## License

 Apache 2 [license](LICENSE).